NX-Editor/NxEditor.EpdPlugin/src/Resources/RestblEditor.Info.md

 ---

-# How the RESTBL/RSTB file works
+# How the RESTBL file works

 The RESTBL/RSTB file stores the minimum required allocation sizes for most files in the game it's used in (I.e., BotW, TotK, and a few others).